CDL926666/1_TIBS/zongjie.md

 **Definition of Types of Innovation**

-According to Clayton Christensen (The Innovator’s Dilemma), innovation is divided into two types:
+According to Clayton Christensen (*The Innovator’s Dilemma*), innovation can be classified as:

-- **Sustaining Innovation**
+- **Sustaining Innovation**:
-  Sustaining innovation means a company makes improvements and upgrades based on existing technology.
-The goal is to better meet the needs of mainstream customers for performance and function.
-For example, car makers keep improving engine performance and safety features.
+  This is the improvement or upgrade of existing technology to better meet the needs of mainstream customers, usually by established companies.
+For example, car manufacturers constantly improve engine performance and vehicle safety to serve their main markets.

-- **Disruptive Innovation**
+- **Disruptive Innovation**:
-  Disruptive innovation is the core theory proposed by Christensen.
-It means companies use lower costs and simpler technologies to enter the market.
-At first, they serve low-end or new customers and are often ignored by mainstream companies.
-As the technology matures, these innovations gradually meet the needs of the mainstream market and finally replace the original leaders.
+  This means entering the market with simpler, lower-cost technology, initially serving low-end or niche customers who are overlooked by mainstream firms.
+As technology improves, disruptive innovators gradually enter mainstream markets and can replace former leaders.

+---

 **Core of the Innovator’s Dilemma**

-Christensen emphasizes that leading companies can easily fall into the "innovator’s dilemma":
+Christensen explains that established firms easily fall into the "innovator’s dilemma" for several reasons:
-1. They focus too much on current mainstream customers and ignore low-end and emerging markets.
-2. Their organizational structure and decision processes become rigid, making it hard to change quickly.
+1. They put most attention on current high-value customers, overlooking small or new market segments.
+2. Rigid organizational structures and slow decision-making prevent quick adaptation.
-3. Their resources and strategies focus on short-term, high-return sustaining innovation, while ignoring possible disruptive opportunities.
+3. Resources and strategy focus on safe, profitable sustaining innovation, not on uncertain disruptive innovation.
-4. Low-end or emerging markets are wrongly seen as “not important,” but these markets often create disruptive technologies.
+4. They often see low-end or emerging markets as unimportant, but these markets are often the birthplace of disruption.

 ---

-**Classic Cases of Disruptive Innovation**
+**Examples of Disruptive Innovation**

-- **Hard Disk Industry:**
-  Small-capacity hard disks at first served low-end markets such as personal computers and were ignored by large-capacity hard disk manufacturers.
-As the PC market grew, small hard disk technology improved and replaced large hard disks.

-- **Steel Industry:**
-  Mini mills could only handle scrap steel and make low-end steel at first, so big companies ignored them.
-As technology developed, mini mills entered the high-end market and changed the industry structure.

-- **Retail Industry:**
-  Walmart entered through rural and small town markets, offering low-priced goods.
-Later, it expanded into cities and disrupted traditional department stores and chain supermarkets.
+- In the hard disk industry, smaller-capacity hard disks entered through the personal computer market, were ignored by leading companies, but eventually replaced large-capacity disks as technology advanced.
+- In digital media, streaming services like Netflix started as niche providers but redefined the whole entertainment industry as technology and consumer habits changed.

 ---

-**Theoretical Criticism and Diverse Perspectives**
+**Theoretical Criticism and Alternative Perspectives**

-- **Jill Lepore** criticizes that Christensen’s theory uses few cases and oversimplifies dynamic markets and the public field.
+- **Jill Lepore** argues that the theory depends on a small number of cases and fails to capture the complexity of real, dynamic markets.
-- **Haydn Shaughnessy** points out many companies were not disrupted but adapted by innovating, and the theory underestimates ways companies adapt.
+- **Haydn Shaughnessy** points out that many companies can survive disruption by innovating and transforming themselves, which the theory underestimates.
-- **David Edgerton** emphasizes we should pay attention to the lasting influence of old technologies and not only praise “new inventions.”
+- **David Edgerton** reminds us that old technologies often remain important for a long time and should not be ignored.
-- **Carlota Perez** believes the success of innovation also depends on social structure and the environment for financial capital, not just on technology.
+- **Carlota Perez** highlights that successful innovation depends not only on technology, but also on supportive social structures and access to financial resources.

 ---

-**Theoretical Supplements and Coping Strategies**

-- **Christensen** suggests companies set up independent innovation teams, focus on low-end markets, allow early failures, and spread out resources to disruptive projects.
-- **Teece’s Dynamic Capabilities Theory** stresses companies need to sense changes, quickly grasp new opportunities, and flexibly adjust internal structures to achieve long-term breakthroughs.
-- **Birkinshaw’s Four Paths** include redefining the market, cooperative innovation, creating independent business units, and promoting adaptive experiments.
+**Strategies for Overcoming the Innovator’s Dilemma**

+*Christensen’s Recommendations*:
+- Build independent units or teams to develop disruptive technologies, insulated from the core business.
+- Focus early on low-end or new markets where disruptive opportunities arise.
+- Allocate resources with a long-term view, not just to current profitable segments.
+- Encourage experimentation and risk-taking, accepting that some projects will fail before success is achieved.

+*Birkinshaw’s Four Strategies*:
+1. **Reframe the Value Proposition**: Redefine what the company offers and who it serves.
+For example, IBM’s transformation from hardware to cloud services.
+2. **Collaborate with Disruptors**: Form partnerships with innovative start-ups or technology leaders to quickly access new capabilities and markets.
+For instance, car makers and banks working with tech start-ups.
+3. **Set Up Independent Units**: Create separate organizations to pursue disruptive ideas, as seen with Google’s Alphabet or GE’s innovation labs.
+4. **Adapt Through Experimentation**: Use rapid trials, feedback, and continuous iteration to adapt to change.
+Companies like Amazon and Spotify constantly adjust services based on customer needs.

 ---

 **Critical Reflection and Real-World Limitations**

-The theory of disruptive innovation gives a framework for understanding how companies deal with technological changes, but it does not fit all industries.
-Some areas are hard to disrupt because of special technology, policies, or social structures.
-The theory also underestimates the ability of mainstream companies to adapt and the resilience of old technologies.
-Managers should combine the theory with ideas like dynamic capabilities, technology cycles, and social structures.
+Disruptive innovation theory offers a powerful lens to understand why leading companies sometimes fail, but it does not apply equally in every industry.
+Some sectors have high barriers due to technology, regulation, or social structure.
+The ability of established firms to adapt, and the continued importance of existing technologies, is often underestimated.
+Managers should use disruptive innovation theory alongside concepts like dynamic capabilities, technology cycles, and the influence of financial and social factors to develop a more robust strategy.

----

-**Conclusion**

-Christensen’s theory of the “innovator’s dilemma” provides a way to understand disruptive innovation.
-Classic cases like small hard disks, mini mills, and Walmart are examples.
-Combining this theory with views like dynamic capabilities and technology cycles can help companies adapt in changing times.
-Staying sensitive to emerging markets and keeping the organization flexible are keys to continued success.

 ---

 # TIBS Theme 2: After Innovation